Travel Trailer Common Sense

 An ongoing issue is caravan stability.
-Here, almost everything is known factually.
+Here, almost everything is known as factually.
 But many argue that, in their opinion, Australia’s now hundreds of roll-overs a year is still too low to matter.
 Matter to whom?

 Travel Trailer common sense

 An often heard example of caravan ‘common sense’ is: ‘people need exercise to be healthy.
 ‘It’s just common sense that lead-acid batteries need exercise.’

 Lead-acid battery reality is the opposite!
 Lead-acid battery heaven is a maintained full charge and no load.
 If kept as a lead-acid version of a Labrador, that battery may live twenty years.
 But who needs a pet battery?

 Travel Trailer common sense – supply cables

 It may seem caravan common sense to join power cables as long as the connectors are kept dry.
 It’s not.
 Nor is this an opinion.

 Travel Trailer ‘common sense’ assumes a long gone primary reliance on earthing.
 That still matters, but there is now a better way.
 It is to monitor current flow in the neutral and active conductors.
 If all is well that should be equal.
 If not, current can only be flowing to earth via an undesired path.
 That may be via Uncle Fred changing a live light globe and breaking its glass.
 The unit (and RCD) detects imbalance and cuts power to that circuit.

-Circuit breakers that detect excess current must act within 0.4 second.
+Circuit breakers that detect excess current must act within 0.4 seconds.
 A human heart usually withstands that, but not longer.
-A circuit breakers speed however relates to the current flowing.
+A circuit breakers speed, however, relates to the current flowing.
 And that’s related to cable size and length.

 Australian and New Zealand supply cables are now such that contact breakers cut current at that cable’s maximum current rating within 0.4 seconds.
 If you join cables together you extend that reaction time.
 For acceptable cable lengths see: Supply Cables for Caravans.